Brown's Chicken massacre: Perpetrators

 On May 10, 2007, Juan Luna was found guilty of all seven counts of murder.
 He was sentenced to life in prison without parole on May 17.
-The state sought the death penalty, which was available at the time, but the jury's vote of eleven-to-one in favor of the death penalty fell short of the required unanimity to impose it.
+The state sought the death penalty, which was available at the time, but the jury's vote of 11-1 in favor of the death penalty fell short of the required unanimity to impose it.
+In 2017, an action was filed by the U.S. government to revoke Luna's naturalized citizenship, which he had obtained in the time between the murders and his arrest, but the courts denied the motion in 2019.

-On September 29, 2009, James Degorski was found guilty of all seven counts of murder, largely on the testimony of his former girlfriend Anne Lockett and another woman, who both stated that Degorski confessed to them.
+On September 29, 2009, James Degorski was found guilty of all seven counts of murder, largely on the testimony of his former girlfriend Anne Lockett and another woman, Eileen Bakalla, who both stated that Degorski separately confessed to them.
+Luna had also implicated Degorski during his own confession in 2002.
 On October 20, 2009, he was sentenced to life in prison without parole.
-All but two of the jurors voted for the death penalty.
+All but two of the jurors voted for a death sentence.

 In March 2014, a jury awarded James Degorski $451,000 in compensation and punitive damages after being beaten by a Sheriff's deputy in Cook County Jail in May 2002.
 He suffered facial fractures that required surgery.
 The deputy was eventually dismissed.

+Degorski appealed the verdict in 2016 and 2022, claiming that Luna had been the sole perpetrator and again calling Lockett's testimony uncredible due to her record for psychiatric issues and past drug addiction.
+In 2016, Degorski also presented a sworn statement by fellow inmate Richard Bilik, whom Lockett had been dating during their own relationship, who alleged that Lockett had repeatedly asked him about the Brown's Chicken murders, after which Des Plaines and Palatine police took him in for questioning; Bilik had been serving a 15 year sentence for arson since 2012.
+The appeals were denied both times in court.

 Aftermath

 The incident had an adverse effect on the entire Brown's Chicken franchise.
 Sales at all restaurants dropped 35 percent within months of the incident, and the company eventually had to close 100 restaurants in the Chicago area.

 The building was razed in April 2001, after briefly housing a dry cleaning establishment and then standing vacant for many years.
 A Chase Bank branch office was constructed at the former Brown's location.

-Luna and Degorski are imprisoned at the Stateville Correctional Center.
+Luna and Degorski were imprisoned at the Stateville Correctional Center, but that facility closed in 2025, so Luna now lives at the Danville Correctional Center and Degorski was moved to the Graham Correctional Center.